MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-scale-ansible.md

     ![Fourth screenshot of a new user in an AWS cloud console.](./img/aws-scale-ansible/ansible-new-user-4.png)

 - After the user is created, you will see the user's access key ID and secret access key.
 Copy these values down before selecting **Close**.
-In the following screen, you can see an example of what this should look like.
+On the next page, you can see an example of what this should look like.
 Once you have these keys, you will be able to use them with Terraform to create AWS resources.

     ![A screenshot of creating a user successfully in an AWS cloud console.](./img/aws-scale-ansible/ansible-new-user-5.png)